 Linkara trashes comic books, but Lewis Lovhaug has pointed out that this is the entire point of his show, and has asked fans not to send or recommend good comics.
 Though he will praise good elements, and on occasion subverts his own Catch Phrase "This comic sucks!" (usually with something like "This comic is...just okay" or "not THAT bad").

-This is EGM game reviewer Seanbaby's preferred method of reviewing, since he specifically seeks out bad games.
+This is EGM game reviewer Seanbaby's preferred method of reviewing, since he specifically seeks out bad games, mixed with Testosterone Poisoning and exaggerated metaphors.
 When one review of his was devoted solely to mocking the box art of a popular game, people sent in letters demanding that he actually review the game itself.
 Seanbaby's response was "My review is done: the box isn't very good.
 If I knew how to review a game based on gameplay mechanics or whatever, me and my Gamecube wouldn't be forced to watch puppets shit every month."

 Videogame Recaps appears fully aware of this trope, to the point that they have a disclaimer reassuring readers that they do like the games they review, it's just that they also enjoy applying copious amounts of sarcasm to them as well.

-Yahtzee has also pointed out many times that just because he blasts every game he reviews with both barrels, he doesn't exactly he hates it (unless he hates a game so much that he tears it a new one).
-Yahtzee has also gone out of his way to say that just because he doesn't like something doesn't mean that it is a bad game and that people should be able to form their own opinions.
+Yahtzee has also pointed out many times that just because he blasts every game he reviews with both barrels, he doesn't exactly hate it (unless he hates a game so much that he tears it a new one).
+Yahtzee has also gone out of his way to say that just because he doesn't like something doesn't mean that it is a bad game and that people should be able to form their own opinions, and that he only points out things he didn't like or found bad in his review - anything he didn't mention shouldn't count against the game.

 Your Webcomic is Bad and You Should Feel Bad.
 While it did contain constructive criticism, the site absolutely hated the comics it reviewed and also bragged about hating the entire concept of a webcomic; it was not affectionate or fannish in the least.
 Was it horrible or hilarious?
 You decide!